kailash-manasarovar/statement/docs/timeline/2022/july.md

 ## Glastonbury

-- A stone expert in Glastonbury High Street tells me that jet stone is related to Archangel Michael and puts it in a silver holder which I wear around my neck.
+- A stone expert in Glastonbury High Street tells me that jet stone is related to Archangel Michael and puts the pieces in a silver holder which I wear around my neck.
 - I start a detox program at a healing centre on Wearyall Hill.

 ### Crystal dreaming